 In our society, failure is often seen as the worst thing that can happen to anyone.
 Leaders win as they know how to deal with failure.
 Every people undergo failure.
 It’s common to all.
-They become successful who know how to deal with failure.
-It’s all your perspective of how you look and deal with failure you come across.
+They become successful and know how to deal with failure.
+It’s all your perspective of how you look and deal with the failure you come across.

 Instead of failure as a learning process and opportunity for growth, in many areas of life, unsuccessful people find themselves unable to overcome their own failures and have a sense of hopelessness and disability.